 - Sometimes to IndieWebCamp wiki instead.

-- Writes & posts a note on his own site that starts with a direct .jpg URL of the photo image, then a space/linebreak, then permalink of the Instagram post, then caption.
+- Writes & posts a note on his own site that starts with a direct .jpg URL of a medium-sized photo image, then alt text inside parentheses with a space on both sides, then a space or linebreak, then direct .jpg URL of the full size photo image, then linebreak, then caption.

 - That "note" is auto-upgraded by CASSIS's

 auto_linkfunction into a photo post by putting the

 <img>of the JPG, since it's the first URL in the "note".
 Alt text (if any) is also similarly recognized and added to the img tag, as well as the subsequent link, as a hyperlink around the img tag.